chop-dbhi/studycentric/README.md

 ### Python server

 The python server is a simple django application.
-There are many different ways to deploy a django application in production so it won't be covered here, but the application directory in the repository is django-server/.
-To try the server on a development *nix machine, run the supplied run_server.sh script in the django-server directory.
+There are many different ways to deploy a django application in production so it won't be covered here, but the application directory in the repository is sc_server_django/.
+Some sample nginx and uwsgi configurations are included in the project, but they are optional.

 There are a few configuration variables that need to be set in the settings.py file.